Trump says he has begun arrangements for face-to-face meeting between Putin and Ukraine's Zelenskyy

 “They want to give protection and they feel very strongly about it and we’ll help them out with that,” Trump said.
 “I think its very important to get the deal done.”

 Speaking Monday before the White House meetings took place, Russia’s Foreign Ministry rejected the idea of a possible NATO peacekeeping force in Ukraine.
-Such a scenario could see further escalation and “unpredictable consequences,” ministry spokesperson Maria Zakharova warned.
+Such a scenario could lead to further escalation and “unpredictable consequences,” ministry spokesperson Maria Zakharova warned.

 Trump's engagement with Zelenskyy had a strikingly different feel to their last Oval Office meeting in February.
 It was a disastrous moment that led to Trump abruptly ending talks with the Ukrainian delegation, and temporarily pausing some aid for Kyiv, after he and Vice President JD Vance complained that Zelenskyy had shown insufficient gratitude for U.S. military assistance.

-Zelenskyy at the start of the meeting presented a letter from his wife, Olena Zelenska, for Trump's wife, Melania.
-Trump hand-delivered a letter to Putin from the U.S. first lady urging him to consider the children impacted by the conflict and bring an end to the brutal 3 1/2 year war.
+At the start of Monday's meeting, Zelenskyy presented a letter from his wife, Olena Zelenska, for Trump's wife, Melania.
+Trump had hand-delivered a letter to Putin from the U.S. first lady urging him to consider the children impacted by the conflict and bring an end to the brutal 3 1/2 year war.

-Trump at one point needled Zelenskyy over Ukraine delaying elections.
-They had been scheduled for last year but were delayed because of the ongoing Russian invasion.
-Ukrainian law does not allow presidential elections to be held when martial law is in effect.

-Trump joked that a similar circumstance wouldn't play well in the U.S.

-Zelenskyy has said his typically less formal attire since the start of the full-scale Russian invasion in 2022 is to show solidarity with Ukrainian soldiers.

-Monday's hastily assembled meeting came after Trump met in Alaska on Friday with Putin.
+Monday's hastily assembled meeting came after Trump met Friday with Putin.
 After that meeting, Trump said the onus is now on Zelenskyy to agree to concessions of land that he said could end the war.

-Trump said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.

 “We’ll see in a certain period of time, not very far from now, a week or two weeks, we’re going to know whether or not we’re going to solve this or is this horrible fighting going to continue,” Trump said.